Meaning of “Bohemian Rhapsody” by Queen with Complete Lyrics

 Let’s try and put a bit of perspective into these lyrics by Freddie.
 Since, there are different interpretations of the song, sustaining one theme throughout the analysis would be a tedious task.

 First, what does the title “Bohemian Rhapsody” means?
-According to Wikipedia, ‘Bohemianism’ is a form of detaching from the popular culture.
-These people focus on developing their ties with nature, spirituality and even self.
-This kind of behaviour is reflected in lyrics such as “easy come, easy go,” and “nothing really matters” attitude.
+According to Wikipedia, ‘Bohemianism’ is a form of detaching from popular culture.
+These people focus on developing their ties with nature, spirituality, and even self.
+This kind of behavior is reflected in lyrics such as “easy come, easy go,” and “nothing really matters” attitude.
 ‘Rhapsody’ is an expression of powerful feelings and emotions.

 However, at one point of time, Mercury said the song was about “relationships,” so we will try to look at the lyrics in the same POV.